roseann11/gec/README.md

 - **Ensemble inference** — 3-way majority voting across TinyBERT, ALBERT, and MobileBERT, with MobileBERT as tiebreaker
 - **ERRANT scoring** — scores predictions against the BEA-2019 dev gold M2 file (Precision, Recall, F0.5)

+Trained model weights are not included in this repository but can be accessed via [Kaggle Checkpoints](https://www.kaggle.com/datasets/roseanncaguilar/checkpoints).
+Result notebooks and prediction outputs per model are saved under `GEC/results/`.

 Trained model weights are not included in this repository but can be accessed via [Dataset Preparation](#dataset-preparation) section.
 Result notebooks and prediction outputs per model are saved under `GEC/results/`.
 Trained model weights are not included in this repository but can be accessed via [`roseannnnnaguilar/gector-shared-updated`](https://www.kaggle.com/datasets/roseannnnnaguilar/gector-shared-updated).
 Result notebooks and prediction outputs per model are saved under `GEC/results/`.

-Trained model weights are not included in this repository but can be accessed via

-Trained model weights are not included in this repository but can be accessed via [Kaggle Checkpoints](https://www.kaggle.com/datasets/roseanncaguilar/checkpoints).
-Result notebooks and prediction outputs per model are saved under `GEC/results/`.
+Trained model weights are not included in this repository but can be accessed via Pre-processed files ready for training are available at [`roseannnnnaguilar/gector-shared-updated`](https://www.kaggle.com/datasets/roseannnnnaguilar/gector-shared-updated) (requires access).